 Then there are costs that might creep into your budget as you get older.
 For example, you may need to modify your home to make it more accessible if you eventually require a walker or wheelchair.

 If you need in-home nursing care on a semi-regular or regular basis, that has its own costs.
-According to Genworth Financial, the average cost of hiring a home health aide was $4,385 per month in 2019.
-That’s over $52,000 per year you’d have to pay, on top of the regular costs associated with maintaining your home.
+According to Genworth Financial, the average cost of hiring a home health aide was $5,148 per month in 2021.
+That’s almost $62,000 per year you’d have to pay, on top of the regular costs associated with maintaining your home.

 Assuming you were to move into an independent living community that charged $4,000 per month, you’d still pay less to live there per year than you would to stay in your home and have in-home health care.
 It goes without saying that if you’re weighing independent living against staying in your home, it’s important to look at all of the numbers side by side to get a sense of the costs.